StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 ### Style cue: Steampunk / Clockpunk

-> A digital illustration of a steampunk robot \[/with cogs and clockwork y Josef Thoma], 4k, deatiled, trending in artstation, fantasy vivid colors
+> A digital illustration of a steampunk robot \[/with cogs and clockwork by Josef Thoma], 4k, detailed, trending in artstation, fantasy vivid colors

 ![](resources/ai-generated-images/stable-diffusion/selected/1173280232_A_digital_illustration_of_a_steampunk_robot__4k__detailed__trending_in_artstation__fantasy_vivid_colors.png){: loading="lazy"}